nitinkc/nitinkc.github.io/_posts/microservices/2023-02-14-map-struct.md

 [Pattern used in the example](https://www.baeldung.com/mapstruct#2-inject-spring-components-into-the-mapper)

-call a custom defined in the @Mapping annotation with qualifiedByName attribute
+Call a custom method defined in the @Mapping annotation with qualifiedByName attribute

 OR

-create an Annotation for it --> Ref: [Custom Mapper Annotation](https://www.baeldung.com/mapstruct-custom-mapper#custom-mapper-annotation)
+Create an Annotation for it --> Ref: [Custom Mapper Annotation](https://www.baeldung.com/mapstruct-custom-mapper#custom-mapper-annotation)

 * target → Target DTO Class variable name
 * source → Source DB Entity class variable name